Linda is a seasoned writer and bedroom authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

 Lighting and Flooring

 Lighting is of the utmost importance in contemporary interiors.
 Table and floor lamps make an artistic statement with angles, arches, and straight lines.
 Metallic finishes contrast with natural linen or burlap shades.
 Recessed and track fixtures are used for task and accent lighting.
 Simple chandeliers and pendants help diminish the height of a tall ceiling.

 Flooring options in contemporary design favor hard surfaces versus wall-to-wall carpeting.
 Natural stone tile, dramatic dark wood planks, or stained concrete ground the space the same as area rugs and carpet.
 However, in colder regions, area rugs are a necessity.
 Avoid traditional styles like Orientals or overly feminine florals.
 Natural fiber rugs such as seagrass, jute, or sisal give contemporary rooms a relaxed, inviting look and feel.

 Eco-friendly design elements and materials are quite popular in contemporary home design.
 Sustainable bamboo flooring or recycled glass countertops are ideal choices for current architecture.
 Skylights can help cut down on electricity usage during the winter months.
 Solar panels and other energy-saving features are the perfect complement to this popular design style.

 Increasingly common are adaptive features that evolve with a family’s needs.
-Movable walls and partitions, pocket doors, first floor master suites, wide halls and doorways, easy access showers and finished basements give homeowners the opportunity to occupy one residence for an entire lifetime.
+Movable walls and partitions, pocket doors, first-floor master suites, wide halls and doorways, easy access showers, and finished basements allow homeowners to occupy one residence for an entire lifetime.
 Adaptive design is well-suited for young families that can accommodate multi-generational housing needs and allow them to age in place.

 © 2018 Linda Chechar